joeyuscca/milstrip-validator/INSTRUCTIONS.md

 - All detected validation errors shall be returned so that clients can take further action.
   - i.e. The validator will not stop at the first error, but return all detectable errors.

+- Validate shall not return multiples of the same error.

 ### Non-functional

 - All tests included in `src/validator/validator.spec.ts` must pass.
 These serve as an oracle for meeting the above functional requirements.